AxOS-project/docs/src/content/docs/reference/desktops.md

 ## Theom

 Theom is the fourth desktop enviornment for AxOS.
-It is made for ease of use and minimalism and customisability.
+It is made for ease of use, minimalism and customisability.

 Theom is based on the i3 window manager, so you can control it with a keyboard.
 You can view the keybindings at [theom documentaiton page](https://www.axos-project.com/docs/guides/theom/) or by pressing the `View Keybindings` button on the theom welcomer application.
 You can customise theom by editing the `~/.config/.theom/config.json` file but it is better to use the `theom settings` application instead.
 You can view your system specs and other information via `theom dashboard`.
 You can open it by pressing `Super + Shift + D`